Your Anger Issues and Outbursts

 Get in contact with a doctor, counselor, therapist, or other mental health professional and explain the situation.
 They would not only be able to help put your mind at ease, but set up a plan of action to get your teen the help they need.

-Try other health alternative ways.
+Try other health alternative ways to deal with Anger Issues.

 Along with this, you need to provide your teen with a healthy refuge (at home or otherwise) when things get overwhelming.
 Also, establish strict boundaries, rules, and consequences.
 Ensure you do it when you and your teen are both calm.
 Take care of your teen’s wellbeing: ensure their diet and sleep are adequate, and encourage exercise.